Mahrukh-Adeel/pawsome-pet-adoption/README.md

 ### Personalized User Accounts:
 - Create accounts to manage your pet adoption journey.
-- View your adopted pets and potentially express interest in returning a pet (depending on your implementation).
+- View your adopted pets and potentially express interest in returning a pet.

 ### Optional Shelter Management: (Requires further development)
 - Empower shelters to manage pet details seamlessly by adding, updating, and marking pets as adopted.